 The development of magnetic nanoparticles has gained attention in the field of wastewater treatment but faced several challenges including instability and extremely sensitive to oxidation.
-Hence, surface modification was generally used as by coating a layer of polymer on the surface of magnetic nanoparticles.
+Hence, surface modification was generally used as a coating layer of polymer on the surface of magnetic nanoparticles.
 The present study focuses on the synthesis and characterization of silica-coated iron oxide nanoparticles (IONPs) with different concentrations of IONPs and tetraethyl orthosilicate (TEOS).
 The IONPs were first synthesized by the co-precipitation method followed by the surface modification of silica on the IONPs through the modified Stober process.
 The effect of IONPs concentration (1000 mg/L to 10000 mg/L) and TEOS concentration (1 wt% to 10 wt%) was studied through the hydrodynamic particle size and colloidal stability of silica-coated IONPs.
 The results showed that the IONPs have an average hydrodynamic particle size of 317.53 nm, and zeta potential of -14.33 mV.
-Besides, it was observed that the increase in concentration of TEOS and decrease in concentration of IONPs lead to nanoparticle agglomeration, thus resulting in large particle size.
+Besides, it was observed that the increase in the concentration of TEOS and a decrease in the concentration of IONPs lead to nanoparticle agalomeration, thus resulting in large particle size.
 The optimized concentration of IONPS and TEOS is 5500 mg/L and 5.5 wt%, producing silica-coated IONPS with the smallest particle size (228.23 nm) and high colloidal stability (-20.93 mV).

-Keywords: Silica-coated iron oxide nanoparticles, Tetraethyl orthosilicate, Iron oxide nanoparticles
+Keywords: Silica-Coated Iron Oxide Nanoparticles, Tetraethyl Orthosilicate, Iron Oxide Nanoparticles.